In this guide

 Restricted developments are defined by the Planning and Design Code and are always assessed by the State Planning Commission instead of a local council.

-Impact assessed developments are declared as major projects by the Minister for Planning and Local Government and are considered to be of state significance.
+Impact assessed developments are declared as major projects by the Minister for Planning (the Minister) and are considered to be of state significance.

 For example, a new marina in a coastal town or a foundry.